How much annual leave are you entitled to? Well, it depends what point you are on the StR pay scale.

 (Please note that one year would be a calendar year beginning from programme start date).

 Please keep a log of all your leave throughout your 3 year training programme (sickness, parental, maternity and anything else).
-All sick leave, should be entered in TOOT section of your portfolio and declared on your form R.
+‘The ES Workbook’ will help keep a tally of these for you.

 Remember, informing the different stakeholders who need to know is the trainee’s responsibility.
 Failing to do this early on will mean that any gaps that need making up in your training programme will be picked up too late to do anything about and only you lose out.
 We do not want this to happen to you.